Loading...

 Check Core Files

-1. Once logged in, click the Hosting tab from the side navigation menu to the left.
+2. Once logged in, click the Hosting tab in the side navigation menu.

-4. Scroll down to the Check Core WordPress Files section, and click SCAN CORE FILES.
+5. Scroll to the Check Core WordPress Files section and click the SCAN CORE FILES button to initiate the scan.

 Check Permalinks